 The turkey mince is all cooked separately, then arranged nicely between layers of baked vegetables, then topped with a beautiful bechamel sauce.

-What dishes are similar to the Greek moussaka recipe with potatoes?
+What dishes are similar to the Greek moussaka?

 If I am to compare the traditional Greek moussaka to other dishes, I would first think of cottage or shepherd’s pie, or even the Italian lasagna, if you replace the lasagna sheets and go for a low carb lasagna with zucchini.